Palais de Chaillot: World War II

+U.S. Army soldiers in front of the Palais de Chaillot after liberation of Paris.

 Post-World War II

 1948/1951: United Nations General Assembly

-In 1948, the Palais de Chaillot hosted the third United Nations General Assembly (UNGA), and, in 1951, the sixth UNGA It is in the Palais de Chaillot that the UNGA adopted the Universal Declaration of Human Rights on 10 December 1948.
+In 1948, the Chaillot Palace hosted the third United Nations General Assembly (UNGA), and, in 1951, the sixth UNGA It is in the Chaillot Palace that the UNGA adopted the Universal Declaration of Human Rights on 10 December 1948.
 This event is now commemorated by a stone, and the esplanade is known as the esplanade des droits de l'homme ("esplanade of human rights").

 1952–1959: Temporary NATO headquarters

-The Palais de Chaillot also served as temporary NATO headquarters in Paris, from 1952 until the permanent HQ at "Palais de l'OTAN" (now Université Paris Dauphine) was inaugurated in 1959.
+The Chaillot Palace also served as temporary NATO headquarters in Paris, from 1952 until the permanent HQ at "Palais de l'OTAN" (now Université Paris Dauphine) was inaugurated in 1959.

 Former annex along the reflecting pool, which housed NATO headquarters between 1952 and 1959.